 Always call the CS Monitor when the DEA arrives at your laboratory for a controlled substance inspection.

 For emergency pager options, see the Questions section below.

 The U.S. Department of Justice Drug Enforcement Administration (DEA) makes periodic unannounced inspections to audit registered controlled substance storage locations and laboratories.

-In a typical audit, DEA Diversion Investigators ensure that the controlled substance licensee/registrant is compliant with the Controlled Substance Act or, if applicable, bring them back into compliance by verifying:
+In a typical audit, DEA Diversion Investigators ensure that the controlled substance licensee/registrant is compliant with the Controlled Substance Act and, if applicable, bring them into compliance by verifying:

 - Security practices: authorized personnel, controlled substance storage

 - Record keeping practices: DEA Form 222's (if applicable), invoices, complete and accurate inventories, use, disposal, and waste logs.
 Particular attention will be paid to documented discrepancies.